data-apis/scipy-2023-presentation/paper.rst

 interoperability of array libraries within the SPE.
 In achieving this aim, array-consuming libraries, such as those for statistical computing, data science, and machine learning, can decouple their implementations from specific array libraries.
-Decoupling subsequently allows end users to use whichever array library is most applicable for their use case and to no longer be limited by the set of array libraries a particular array-consuming library supports.
+Decoupling subsequently allows end users to use the array library that is most applicable to their use case and to no longer be limited by the set of array libraries a particular array-consuming library supports.

 In addition to improved developer ergonomics afforded by standardized APIs and increased interoperability, standardization allows end users and the authors of array-consuming libraries to use a declarative, rather than imperative, programming paradigm.
-This paradigm change has a key benefit in allowing users to opt into performance improvements, as constraints and hardware capabilities allow.
+This paradigm change has a key benefit in enabling users to opt into performance improvements based on their unique set of constraints and hardware capabilities.
 To assess the impact of this change, we worked with the maintainers of scikit-learn and SciPy to measure the performance implications of specification adoption (`Fig. 2`_).

 scikit-learn is a machine learning library for use in Python.
 Its current implementation relies heavily on NumPy and SciPy and is a mixture of Python and